This Is Not a Test (novel)

 This Is Not a Test is a novel written by Canadian author Courtney Summers.
 It was first published on June 19, 2012 by St. Martin's Press.
 The novel takes place in a fictional Canadian town called Cortege, during the beginning of a zombie apocalypse.
 This Is Not a Test follows Sloane Price, a suicidal and abused teen girl as she faces the mental torments of her abusive father and being abandoned by her elder sister all the while reluctantly surviving alongside five other damaged teenagers.
 In 2013, it made the Inky Awards Shortlist and was a nominee for Silver Inky.
 In 2014, it was an Ontario Library Association Forest of Reading White Pine Honour Book.

 Summary

-Barricaded in Cortege High with five other teens while zombies try to get in, Sloane Price observes her fellow captives become more unpredictable and violent as time passes although they each have much more reason to live than she has.
+Barricaded in Cortege High with five other teens while zombies try to get in, Sloane Price observes her fellow captives become more unpredictable and violent as time passes.
+However, they each have much more reason to live than she has.